 This content is licensed under Creative Commons Attribution/Share-Alike License 3.0 (Unported).
 That means you may freely redistribute or modify this content under the same license conditions and must attribute the original author by placing a hyperlink from your site to this work https://planetcalc.com/8576/.
 Also, please do not modify any references to the original work (if any) contained in this content.

-This online calculator implements Jarvis march algorithm, introduced by R. A. Jarvis in 1973 (also known as gift wrapping algorithm), to compute the convex hull of a given set of 2d points.
-It has complexity of , where n is the number of points and h is the number of hull vertices, so, it is output-sensitive algorithm.
+This online calculator implements the Jarvis march algorithm, introduced by R. A. Jarvis in 1973 (also known as gift wrapping algorithm) to compute the convex hull of a given set of 2d points.
+It has the complexity of , where n is the number of points, and h is the number of hull vertices, so it is output-sensitive algorithm.
 There are other algorithms with complexity of and , but Jarvis march is very simple to implement.

-Enter the set of points into the calculator below - one point per line, with x and y coordinates separated by semicolon.
-The calculator builds convex hull, displays it as set of points and also plots it on the chart.
+Enter the set of points into the calculator below - one point per line, with x and y coordinates separated by a semicolon.
+The calculator builds a convex hull, displays it as a set of points, and plots it.